Carey851/base-beat-tap/README.md

 - Prefer small, focused changes that are easy to review.
 - Add comments where they improve understanding.
 - Record important project decisions in this README or another documentation file.

+## Contributing

+Contributions should follow the conventions already present in the repository.

+Before submitting changes: